 Quite possibly, but when it comes to renting a moving truck, be sure to budget for these charges and costs:

 - Truck rental rates vary by size and destination.
-Some companies also have a mileage charge.
+Most companies also have a mileage charge and optional liability charges.

 - Fuel costs will vary based on how far you travel, and most rental companies require you to return the truck with a full fuel tank.